domino-team/docs/docs/mini/mifi.md

 ### Settings

-For QMI mode, you need to change the network settings to dhcp and set the ifname to wwan0.
+From firmware V2.23-6, EC20 is always using QMI mode when you config it in the UI.
+If you want to configure manually, check `/etc/config/network`

 ```
-config interface 'wwan'
+config interface 'modem'
-	option proto 'dhcp'
+	option proto 'wwan'
 	option ifname 'wwan0'
+    ...
 ```
 You need to do a network restart
 ```
-/etc/init.d/networe retart
+/etc/init.d/network retart
 ```
 ### Tools